containernetworking/cni/SPEC.md

-# Container Networking Interface Proposal
+# Container Networking Interface Specification

 ## Version
 This is CNI **spec** version **0.3.1**.